alexk99/the_router/README.md

 ## "Bizin"
 <a href="/bizin_eng.md">Bizin.
 TheRouter as a core BGP router.</a>

 Bizin.
-First experience using TheRouter as a BGP core router in the internet service provider network.
+First experience using TheRouter as a BGP core router in a internet service provider network.
-Forwarind traffic between a BRAS cluster and a Google Cache Server.
+Forwardind traffic between a BRAS cluster and a Google Cache Server.